Thabhelo/leetcode-solutions/README.md

 # leetcode-solutions
-Yeah, I just dumb my leetcode solutions here if they passed all test cases. dw its automated :)
+Yeah, I just dump my leetcode solutions here if they passed all test cases. dw its automated :)